silverwind/droppy/README.md

 - `filesMode`: The access mask with which files are created.
 - `dirMode`: The access mask with which directories are created.
 - `linkLength` : The amount of characters in a shortlink to a file.
 - `maxOpen` : The maximum number of concurrently opened files.
 256 seems safe for Windows.
-On Linux, you can probably go higher.
+On Unix, you can probably go higher.
 - `timestamps` : Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.
-- `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
-Only used if `useHTTPS` is enabled.
-Sample self-signed files are provided.
+- `httpsKey` : Path to your openSSL private key.
+Used in conjunction with `useHTTPS`.
+- `httpsCert` : Path to your openSSL cert(s).
+Used in conjunction with `useHTTPS`.

 ###Path options
 - `db` Location of the user database file.